tatsuyafujisaki/android-playground/README.md

 ### Option 1
 Android Studio's toolbar > `View` > `Tool Windows` > `Gradle` > `<app name>` > `Tasks` > `android` > `androidDependencies`

-shows dependencies, as a list, declared in the project `app`.
+shows dependencies, as a list, declared in the `app` module.

 ### Option 2
 ```shell
 ./gradlew app:dependencies
 ```
-shows dependencies, as a tree, declared in the project `app`.
+shows dependencies, as a tree, declared in the `app` module.

 ### Option 3
 ```shell
 ./gradlew app:androidDependencies
 ```
-shows dependencies, as a list, declared in the project `app`.
+shows dependencies, as a list, declared in the `app` module.

 ## How to run a unit test or an instrumented unit test from Terminal
 ### How to run a local unit test